 Well, hello there.

-And today I’m living my dream.
-For a while, I thought that chance was gone.
+So, as I work remotely, I’m living my dream.
+For a while, I thought that my dream was dead.

 Maybe you relate.
 Maybe you’ve also sat at your computer, feeling trapped, envious as others chase their dreams.
 Bummer, right?

 Yeah, been there.
 Longer than I care to remember, too.
 Depressed, frustrated, trapped, angry – I was everything but happy.

 Around my 39th birthday, I finally said screw this, I deserve better.
 Not because I’m somehow entitled.
 But… just because it’s out there.
 It’s possible.
 You deserve better too.
 We all do.

 I was fed up with being tired, angry, frustrated, and envious.
 Hell, if no one else was coming to rescue me from my life, then I’d be my own superhero and save myself.

 For the 2.5 years, I woke up daily and made the same choice: I’d work hard and not waste that day.
 Every new day would be one less day between me and my dream life.

 Every Drop Counts

 I sacrificed constantly, worked 6 days a week for 2.5 years, set goals.
 And I counted down.
 By the third year, I bought nothing new, not for a whole year – unless it was for travel.
 From clothes to a working tea kettle, I bought it at thrift shops, but I bought as little as I could.
 Because once you plan to sell everything you own, why buy, right?